Match with Exact IDs Not Just Firms

 Itâs about who can deliver what you need, within budget and schedule.

-Check How Quotations Are Structured Always ask for itemised quotes so you can see what each renovator is charging for.
+Review Renovation Quotations Carefully and Transparently Always ask for itemised quotes so you can see what each renovator is charging for.
 Prices may differ between interior firms due to materials and subcontractors, but huge discrepancies can be a red flag.

 HomeMatch IDâs Pro Tip: The cheapest isnât always the best.
 An interior designer or contractor whoâs too cheap might be cutting corners or using lower-quality materials.
 Look for Understanding, Not Just Aesthetics The right interior designer balances design flair with empathy.
 They should understand your lifestyle: how you cook, work, or relax at home, and translate those needs into functional spaces that reflect your taste.